GitauHarrison/notes/databases/joined_table_inheritance.md

     }
 ```

-We have used the asterisk to load all subclasses columns.
+We have used the asterisk to load all subclasses' columns.
 It is recommended that this option be used sparingly in joined table inheritance as it implies that the mapping will always emit an often large series of LEFT OUTER JOIN to many tables, which from an SQL perspective is not efficient.
 However, if you use the `with_polymorphic()` or `query.with_polymorphic()` will override the settings at the mapper level.

 You can also polymorphically load a list of subset classes  using the `mapper.with_polymorphic`, just as you would with `query.with_polymorphic`.
 All you need to do is specify on each class that they should individually participate in the polymorphic loading by default using the `mapper.polymorphic_load` parameter.